fadhalshulhan/Knowlytics/README.md

 - **express-session**: For session management.
 - **jsonwebtoken (JWT)**: For token-based authentication with Stripe.
 - **easyinvoice**: For generating PDF invoices after purchases.
-- **pdf-node**: For generating PDF documents (not used in MVP but included for future enhancements).
 - **stripe**: For payment processing and customer management.
 - **dotenv**: For managing environment variables (e.g., Stripe and EasyInvoice credentials).